 ❏ A French edition has less than 150,000 words.

-However there is another problems in making this comparison ….
+However there is another problem in making this comparison.

-distinguishes 430 senses for the verb set.
-Should we consider each of these as a separate word?
+The OED distinguishes 430 senses for the verb set - see here.
+Should each be considered each of these as a separate word?

 Linguists make the distinction between words and lexemes.
 The lexeme ‘run’, for example, includes all its forms: run, running, ran etc.